doc-doc/NExT-QA/README.md

 >pip install -r requirements.txt # Install the provided libs
 ```
 ## Data Preparation
 Please download the pre-computed features and QA annotations from [here](https://drive.google.com/drive/folders/1gKRR2es8-gRTyP25CvrrVtV6aN5UxttF?usp=sharing).
-There are three zip files correspond to 1) appearance and motion feature for video representation, 2) Finetuned BERT feature for QA-pair representation, and 3) Annotations of QAs and GloVe features for related words.
+There are three zip files correspond to 1) appearance and motion feature for video representation, 2) finetuned BERT feature for QA-pair representation, and 3) annotations of QAs and GloVe Embeddings.
 After downloading the data, please create a folder ['data'] at the same directory as NExT-QA (this repo), then unzip the video and QA features into it.
 You will have directories like ['data/vid_feat/*' and 'data/qas_bert/*'].
 Please unzip the file 'nextqa.zip' into ['NExT-QA/dataset/nextqa'].
-(Note that the test set is held out.)

 You are also encouraged to design your own pre-computed video features.
 In that case, please download the raw videos from [VidOR](https://xdshang.github.io/docs/vidor.html).
 As NExT-QA's videos are sourced from VidOR, you can easily link the QA annotations with the corresponding videos according to the key 'video' in the [nextqa/*.csv] files, during which you may need the map file ['nextqa/map_vid_vidorID.json'].